splitwise/super_diff/README.md

 ## Can I hack on it?

 Totally!
-All you should have to do is run `bundle install` (this is only for development; SuperDiff proper doesn't require any dependencies), then hack away!
+All you'll need to do is install Ruby 1.9, then run `bundle install`.
+(Neither Ruby 1.9 nor Bundler will be required to use SuperDiff in production code; 1.9 is only necessary for testing, since hashes are defined in a guaranteed order, and there are a few development dependencies so I'm merely using Bundler for convenience.)

 If you're contributing an idea or fixing a bug: